 (ii) at such time or times as may be approved by the Employer.

-(b) If for personal reasons acceptable to the Employer or the exigencies of the Employee's duties as determined by the Employer prevent him from taking his vacation leave or part thereof within the sixteen (16) month period specified in Sub-clause 30.07(a) above he shall take the leave within the six (6) months following that period as the Employer may approve.
+(b) If for personal reasons acceptable to the Employer or the requirements of the Employee's duties as determined by the Employer prevent them from taking their vacation leave or part thereof within the sixteen (16) month period specified in Sub-clause 30.07(a) above they shall take the leave within the six (6) months following that period as the Employer may approve.

 (c) Vacation leave shall not be postponed as provided by Sub-clause 30.07(b) in two (2) successive years.

-(d) Notwithstanding the other provisions of this section, subject to the approval of the Employer, an Employee who so requests may be authorized to take earned vacation leave within the year in which it was earned, and the vacation leave taken by him in the following year shall be correspondingly reduced.
+(d) Notwithstanding the other provisions of this section, subject to the approval of the Employer, an Employee who so requests may be authorized to take earned vacation leave within the year in which it was earned, and the vacation leave taken by them in the following year shall be correspondingly reduced.

 30.08 When an Employee is allowed to take any leave of absence, other than sick leave in conjunction with the period of vacation leave, the vacation leave shall be deemed to precede additional leave of absence, except in the case of Maternity Leave which may be authorized before or after vacation leave.

-30.09 The Employer shall upon request consider granting an Employee at least two (2) weeks of his Annual Vacation Leave entitlement during the summer months.
+30.09 The Employer shall upon request consider granting an Employee at least two (2) weeks of their Annual Vacation Leave entitlement during the summer months.

 30.10 An Employee shall be allowed to accumulate vacation leave in accordance with the general provisions of this Article for use at any time to a maximum of the Employee’s Annual Vacation Leave entitlement.